djkurran/MWSegEval/testData/TriangularMesh_HeterogeneouslyDenseBreast/README.md

 ## data folder

 Ccontrast permittivity at nodes on the reconstructed model mesh at specific iterations of the inversion algorithm is provided in contrast files in the *data* folder in the *data* folder.
-The user must load iteration number furnished by the files by pressing the 'Press to get contrast iteration file list' button.
+The user must load the iteration number that identifies the contrast file by pressing the *Press to get contrast iteration file list* button.
 Once the list of available contrast iterations is displayed, the user selects the desired contrast iteration from the list.

 ## Licensing